Kartikey-Singh-Gahlot/CurrencyConverterApi/README.md

 # Currency Converter API

 A simple REST API to convert between different currencies using real-time exchange rates.
+It enables developers to fetch up-to-date exchange rates and perform quick conversions between different currencies with ease.
+Built on the MVC architecture, this project ensures modularity, scalability, and maintainability, making it suitable for both small-scale applications and larger financial platforms.

 ## Demo Site
 [FrontEnd](https://kartz-currency-converter-api-fronte.vercel.app/)